Sagramielgo/Sagramielgo/README.md

 Formed in [@Adalab](https://github.com/Adalab) I am taking off as a front-end developer with enthusiasm.
 Houston, the countdown is starting 🚀.

-Take a look to one fo my project demos [HERE](https://www.youtube.com/watch?v=pdzEJnlMqdA)📽️
+Take a look to one of my project demos 📽️ [devRockets](https://www.youtube.com/watch?v=pdzEJnlMqdA) And also you can sing (lyrics in Spanish) this song I wrote about programming 🎵 [Indéntame] (https://www.youtube.com/watch?v=gmcnZGeIjNk&t=2s)

 I'm focused on: